 The Interdisciplinary Tobacco Use Research Program (ITURP) brings together faculty from several University departments, plus administrators and students, to research tobacco use.

 Directed by Geraldine Britton, assistant professor of nursing, ITURP began in the late 1990s and is sustained by on- and off-campus grants.
-The program's co-investigators are Gary James, professor of anthropology and director of the Biomedical Anthropology Program; and Steven Lynn, distinguished professor of psychology and director of the Psychological Clinic.
+The program's co-investigator is Steven Lynn, distinguished professor of psychology and director of the Psychological Clinic.

 Students at all levels are integral members of the team, which also includes PhD candidates and clinical assistant professors Rosemary Collier, Lori Sprague and Joyce Rhodes-Keefe.
 Students earn credit for working with the program as researchers in many different capacities through a two-credit, 400-level research practicum course.